 A school district related services invoice spreadsheet is a structured submission file, not a generic invoice template.
 It usually carries student, provider, service, date, session, location, and amount fields so the district or vendor portal can validate the billing batch before payment.

-For provider-side staff, the practical goal is not to make a prettier invoice.
-It is to prepare a spreadsheet that can survive district review, upload validation, and payment follow-up without a round of rejected files and manual re-keying.
-This guide stays on that preparation workflow: how to structure the file, what fields usually matter, where validation breaks, and how document extraction can reduce the clerical work while leaving a spreadsheet that staff can still review before submission.
+For provider-side staff, the practical goal is to prepare a spreadsheet that can survive district review, upload validation, and payment follow-up without rejected files and manual re-keying.
+This guide stays on that preparation workflow: how to structure the file, what fields usually matter, where validation breaks, and how document extraction can reduce clerical work while leaving a spreadsheet that staff can still review before submission.

 Start with source records, then choose the row grain